-- 9.33 As an exception to the applicable law rules of Chapter III of the 2000 Convention, Article 20 provides for the possibility of applying mandatory laws of the State in which the adult is to be protected. - 9.34 This provision allows States to implement mandatory laws in their own territory, even if the protection of the adult has been arranged in accordance with the law of another State. - Example 9.NJ An adult, habitually resident in Contracting Party A, has designated a representative other than their spouse, to arrange for any care the adult may need.
+- 9.34 As an exception to the applicable law rules of Chapter III of the 2000 Convention, Article 20 provides for the possibility of applying mandatory laws of the State in which the adult is to be protected.
+Such mandatory laws may be in relation to various areas, including but not limited to public health policies, anti-money laundering rules and consumer protection. - 9.35 This provision allows States to implement mandatory laws in their own territory, even if the protection of the adult has been arranged in accordance with the law of another State.365 - An adult, habitually resident in Contracting Party A, has designated a representative other than their spouse, to arrange for any care the adult may need.
 The adult and their spouse have now relocated to Contracting Party B, where the adult is to be placed in a mental health institution.
 In their former State of habitual residence (Contracting Party A) there is no need to obtain the authorisation of the spouse for such a placement.
-However, in their new State of habitual residence (Contracting Party B), such authorisation is mandatory. - Example 9.0An adult, habitually resident in Contracting Party A, has designated a representative to assist them in matters of their health.
+However, in their new State of habitual residence (Contracting Party B), such authorisation is mandatory.366 - An adult, habitually resident in Contracting Party A, has designated a representative to assist them in matters of their health.
 The adult is currently located in Contracting Party B, visiting their eldest child.
 While in Contracting Party B, the adult suffers a bad fall and requires urgent medical care.
 The representative of the adult, however, is not in Contracting Party B. The law of Contracting Party B provides that, where the representative of the adult is not present, only next of kin who are present could make a decision on behalf of the adult in an emergency situation.
-The eldest child of the adult, therefore, is able to take the necessary medical / healthcare decisions for the adult.

-(d) Are there any circumstances where the law designated under the rules of the 2000 Convention does not have to be applied?
+The eldest child of the adult, therefore, is able to take the necessary medical / healthcare decisions for the adult. - (d) Are there any circumstances where the law designated under the rules of the 2000 Convention does not have to be applied?

-- 9.35 Article 21 provides for the public policy exception, something that is common to many HCCH Conventions.
-The public policy exception means that if the application of the law designated under the rules described above is manifestly contrary to the public policy of the Contracting Party involved, the competent authorities of that State can refuse to apply it. - Example 9.PK An adult, while habitually resident in Contracting Party A, has established powers of representation and designated an attorney made advance arrangements, in signed writing, that they wish to die by euthanasia in the event that their personal faculties become impaired to the extent where they can no longer look after their own interests.
+- 9.36 Article 21 provides for the public policy exception, something that is common to many HCCH Conventions.
+The public policy exception means that if the application of the law designated under the rules described above is manifestly contrary to the public policy of the Contracting Party involved, the competent authorities of that State can refuse to apply it. - An adult, while habitually resident in Contracting Party A, has established powers of representation and designated an attorney in the event that their personal faculties become impaired to the extent where they can no longer look after their own interests.
 In their powers of representation, the adult also provided some advance arrangements in signed writing which included, among other things, that they wish to die by euthanasia in the event of a terminal disease.
 Such arrangements are possible under the domestic law of Contracting Party A. Some years later, the adult relocates to Contracting Party B. While habitually residing in Contracting Party B, the adult is diagnosed with a neurodegenerative disease which quickly renders them significantly impaired.
 The domestic law of Contracting Party B does not allow for voluntary euthanasia.
-Therefore, the competent authorities in Contracting Party B may refuse to give effect to the advance arrangements made by the adult in Contracting Party A, on the basis that they are manifestly contrary to the public policy of Contracting Party B. - [Example 9.0 An adult, while habitually resident in Contracting Party A, has made advance arrangements, in signed writing, that they wish to die by euthanasia in the event that their personal faculties become impaired to the extent where they can no longer look after their own interests.
-Such arrangements are possible under the domestic law of Contracting Party A. In that document, the adult also gave instructions to a guardian but does not name a particular individual.
-Some years later, the adult relocates to Contracting Party B. While habitually residing in Contracting Party B, the adult is diagnosed with a neurodegenerative disease which quickly renders them significantly impaired.
-The domestic law of Contracting Party B does not allow for voluntary euthanasia.
-Therefore, the competent authorities in Contracting Party B may refuse to give effect to the advance arrangements made by the adult in Contracting Party A, on the basis that they are manifestly contrary to the public policy of Contracting Party B.]
+Therefore, the competent authorities in Contracting Party B may refuse to give effect to the advance arrangements made by the adult in Contracting Party A, on the basis that they are manifestly contrary to the public policy of Contracting Party B.